keybase/book-content/C-guides/02-proof-integration-guide.md

 #### Looking for a Mastodon instance?

 Mastodon has built-in support for Keybase proofs starting with version 2.8.0.
-If you don't see the instance you're looking for in the Keybase app, contact *[@mlsteele](https://keybase.io/mlsteele)* or email `miles@keyba.se` to have it added to the list.
+Many instances are in listed in the Keybase app but we have paused adding new instances for now.
+If you are looking to prove your identity on a personal instance then an https proof of the domain should do the trick, proving that you own that instance.

 ## Getting started